bruceleefinalkungfu/ZinSubtitle/README.md

 Best subtitle modifier.
 Change the subtitle delay and save it.
 Need ZinNew jar to be fully functional

-First choose a subtitle it will prompt
+First choose a subtitle then it will prompt

 "How much to subtract? or press P to process or C to choose another file"